 Use the on-site English-taught course catalog (check the "Courses for Exchange Students") or the Pre-Departure Guide to find more information about specific courses taught in English.
 When searching for course options, the Spring semester (March - June) is considered the first semester while the Fall semester (August - December) is considered the second semester at Sogang.
 You will take regular courses with local students at this institution.
 More than 30 percent of the courses are taught in English.

-Students who are fluent in Korean may also enroll in Sogang courses taught in Korean.
 Students can also choose to take Korean language courses offered at the Korean Language Education Center.
 Only students majoring in Korean langauge or Korean studies will be able to take intensive Korean language courses in the afternoons.
 All other exchange students will be able to take evening Korean language courses.
+The intensive course meets Monday-Friday afternoons for a total of 200 hours throughout the semester or 12 credits.
+The evening Korean language courses meet for 60 hours or 3 credits.

 Course registration takes place during the semester prior and during the on-site orientation period, so enrollment in particular courses may not be guaranteed in advance of arrival.
 You may enroll in any courses for which space is available and for which you meet the host institution's requirements or prerequisites.
 You must take what the host institution considers to be a full-time load (generally, the equivalent of 12-15 Penn State credits).
 Students can enroll in the Intensive Korean language course, but it is not a part of the fee that you would be paying to Penn State.
 Sogang offers a scholarship that will cover the costs for exchange students, but students will still have to pay a deposit.
 The deposit is refundable if students remain in the class for the entire semester and meet the attendance requriement.